-In relation to Investment in Government Inscribed Stocks which continue to be classified as Stage 1, there have been no significant movements in the carrying amount during the year except due to derecognition.
+In relation to Investment in Government Inscribed Stocks which continue to be classified as Stage 1, there have been no significant movements in the carrying amount during the year.

 The table below provides an analysis of the gross carrying amount of loans and advances to customers by past due status.